 Whether you’re saving to buy your first home, moving house or remortgaging your existing property, mortgages can be complicated and time-consuming to arrange.
-We like to keep things as straightforward as we can though, offering a simple range of great products and clear advice at every step of the journey.* Our mortgage guide below may help, and our trained advisers are available to give advice, in branch or over the phone.
+We like to keep things as straightforward as we can though, offering a simple range of great products and clear advice at every step of the journey.* Our mortgage guide below may help, and our trained advisers are available to give advice over the phone.

 Warning: THE MORTGAGED PROPERTY (WHICH MAY BE YOUR HOME) MAY BE REPOSSESSED IF YOU DO NOT KEEP UP REPAYMENTS ON YOUR MORTGAGE

 *If you apply for a mortgage online you will not receive advice from Leeds Building Society.
 You will need to make your own choice about which mortgage is suitable for you and we will not assess the suitability of that mortgage to your needs and circumstances.
 You will not benefit from the protections offered by an advised service.
 This is called an execution only transaction.
-If you would like to receive advice from us please call our Direct Mortgage Unit on 03444 175 785.
+If you would like to receive guidance from us please call our Direct Mortgage Unit on 03444 175 785.
 We’re open 9am to 6pm Monday to Friday and 9am to 2pm Saturday.

 If you’re not sure what type of mortgage is best for you, it can help to think about the following: